oak-hu/oak-hu.github.io/content/Quick Thoughts/D&D 5E Character.md

 >
 > Cantrips: _Guidance_, _Mage Hand_, _Minor Illusion_, **_Magic Stone_**, _Prestidigitation_, _Shape Water_, _Thorn Whip_
 >
-> Level 1: **_Absorb Elements_**, _Entangle_, _Fog Cloud_, _Goodberry_, **_Gift of Alacrity_**, _Guiding Bolt_, _Healing Word_, _Shield_, _Silvery Barbs_
+> Level 1: **_Absorb Elements_**, _Fog Cloud_, _Goodberry_, **_Gift of Alacrity_**, _Guiding Bolt_, _Healing Word_, _Shield_, _Silvery Barbs_, _Thunderwave_
 >
 > Level 2: **_Misty Step_**, _Pass without Trace_, _Spike Growth_,

 We get a few things this level, most importantly a Feat.
 We pick Fey Touched, which raises our Wisdom to 17, gives us a free daily _Misty Step_ and _Gift of Alacrity_ (which we can also cast with slots).
 The last one is what we were really after: it gives us an extra 1d8 to initiative.
 Note that _Lucky_ would be more thematic for Stars (consider the 6th-level feature); it's probably a side-grade.
 Our PB (and so our to-hit on everything, and our free _Guiding Bolt_ supply) goes up from 2 to 3.
 Our _Thorn Whip_ damage also goes from 1d6 to 2d6.
-We also get a 3rd-level slot, but our good spells don't do anything extra when upcast.
+We also get a 3rd-level slot; _Pass without Trace_ and _Spike Growth_ are worth a 3rd-level slot, but we could also upcast _Thunderwave_ through a spike growth for 28 average damage on a failed save (9 on a success).
 We also get access to Wildshape creatures up to Challenge Rating 1/2 (notably the Warhorse) or with swim speeds (notably the Giant Poisonous Snake, who we'll see more of next level...).
 At this point in the campaign, we've gotten enough gold to get some very nice items (Sentinal Shield for advantage on initiative, Wand of Fireballs for, well, _Fireballs_).

 If you're keeping track at home, our initiative if we cast _Guidance_ (we can't always afford _Pass without Trace_) is now 2d20kh1 + 4 + 1d8 + 1d4, yielding at least 20 more than 80% of the time.
 Go first.
 Lay down control.
 Hit things harder than the martials (lol), with _Fireball_ if needed.
 Heal when necessary.